AndersDeath/diary2/000-current.md

 # 08 Januar - Montag - Berlin - 475 Tag der Einwanderung

 I spent the whole day in the office.
+In the evening we looked at cool apartments in the nice district.
+I enjoyed it.